-Resident events are a great time to socialize, laugh and relax
+Resident events are a great time to socialize, laugh and relax.

 Each year there are many opportunities for social interactions between Seattle Children's Hospital residents, their families and the faculty.
-These events are all planned and organized by the chief residents.

 Intern Support Group

 Each Thursday, first-year residents meet together for one hour of protected time with an experienced facilitator.
 The support group is a great opportunity to meet with fellow R1s and to share the ups and downs of resident life.
+R2s and R3s have monthly grief debriefs on Thursdays, and several senior support groups throughout the year.